cprimel/cifar10-pytorch/README.md

+# CS-GY 6953 / ECE-GY 7123 Miniproject

+Convolutional neural networks and, most recently, transformer-based models dominate deep learning for computer vision.
+Models based on these architectures achieve high accuracy often at the expense of computational complexity, with even the tiniest examples rarely having less than 5 million parameters.
+For our miniproject, we experimented with a newer architecture, ConvMixer, a convolutional network with skip connections that incorporates aspects of transformers and other more recent architectures to outperform similarly sized models despite its relative simplicity.
+Our model achieves 94.3% accuracy on CIFAR-10 classification after 100 training epochs and 95.0% after 200 epochs while using less than 12% of our allocated 5 million parameter budget.

+You can find notebooks that show how to train, test and analyze experiments using this repository under `examples/`.
+The notebook `final_results.ipynb` can be used to reproduce our final results from the model checkpoints saved in `saved_models/`.

 # PyTorch + CIFAR-10 scripts

 The repository contains a set of extensible scripts for training and evaluating PyTorch models on the CIFAR-10 image